 Do you want to take a sabbatical in the next ten years?

-For the remaining items, estimate when you want to accomplish them (i.e., in three years, in ten years, etc.).
+For the remaining items, estimate when you want to achieve them (i.e., in three years, ten years, etc.).

 Summer tends to be a slower time for most industries.
 If you find yourself with downtime, especially when your boss is on vacation, spend time strategizing your career.

-Stay PEF (positive, enthused, focused) and make 2017 your best year ever!
+Stay PEF (positive, enthusiastic, and focused), and make 2023 your best year ever!

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA®, RICP®, is a Managing Director at Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”